 Asheville has to be one of the coolest small cities on the East Coast, with a relaxed bohemian vibe and adventurous spirit.
 Here are some fun things to do there!

 Located in North Carolina’s scenic Blue Ridge Mountains, Asheville has a unique mix of hipster coffee shops, award-winning restaurants, outdoor activities, and more breweries per capita than anywhere else in the US.

 After hearing about Asheville for years, whether from friends, or the Obama’s visiting on vacation — it was time to learn what all the fuss was about.

-Why was Asheville rated the #1 US travel destination for 2017?
+Why was Asheville rated the #1 US travel destination by Lonely Planet?
 Why does everyone think Asheville is so cool?